 Fimodo speaks to four financial modelling experts to understand how they see the benefits of financial modelling standards.

 This is a tough question – as it will annoy people in it!
 I will step back and qualify the sectors as ‘financial’ and the typical industries that use financial models to procure finance.
 I can’t comment on say decision making models in the R&D of a pharmaceutical or aero engineering company for example.
-I would also say that to improve standards you need to have standards in the first place, the industry as a whole doesn’t.
+I would also say that to improve standards you need to have standards in the first place, nurse the industry as a whole doesn’t.
 It would be remiss of me not mention BPM’s efforts through the Spreadsheet Standards Review Board which definitely deserves a mention but is not widely known about in my experience globally even though they have been available since 2003.
 Awareness is critical step to be taken on the way to acceptance.

 I see a lot of financial models prepared by analysts, both banking and corporate, large accounting firms and one-man bands seeking to raise or advise on a project finance transaction.
 The upshot is that it never ceases to amaze me of the truly terrible average standards of modelling, understanding of basic principles of finance, presentation of important information and care that is taken with most projects involving some pretty big numbers!
 If you can’t spell principal then you shouldn’t be modelling it! – is that unfair?!
 I don’t think so.